What Is the Relation Between Grade Points and Credits?

-If you are a student in India pursuing B.Tech, B.E, Diploma, B.Sc, B.Com, MBA, or any university-level course, you have probably seen terms like grade points, credits, SGPA, and CGPA on your marksheet.
-While most students understand what a grade means, many are confused about the actual relationship between grade points and credits.
+If you are a student in India pursuing a B.Tech, B.E., Diploma, B.Sc, B.Com, MBA, or any other university-level course, you have undoubtedly encountered terms such as Grade Points, Credits, SGPA, and CGPA on your mark sheet.
+While most students understand the meaning of grades, many remain confused regarding the actual relationship between grade points and credits.

 First, Understanding Grade Points

-In the Indian education system, most universities follow a 10-point grading scale.
+In the Indian education system, most universities utilize a 10-point grading system.

 Example: Typical Grade to Grade Point Table